What is a Piedfort Coin?

-If you are a fan of coin collecting you may have come across coins described as Piedfort Coins.
+If you are a fan of coin collecting you may have come across coins described as Piedfort.
 See Piedfort coins for sale.

-The Piedfort Coin dates back to the Middle Ages and refers to a coin struck double-thickness of the regular coin.
+The Piedfort dates back to the Middle Ages and refers to a coin struck double-thickness of the regular coin.
 The diameter will be the same and it will usually have been stuck with the same mint dies as the standard coin.

 They originated in France (hence the French name) and were issued as sample coins to demonstrate new coin designs.